catseye/Pixley/dialect/dialects.markdown

 Crabwell
 --------

-Unlike the previous languages, Crabwell is a version of Pixley with one extra feature -- however, there is a trivial mapping between Crabwell programs and Pixley programs.

-In Crabwell, an arbitrary S-expression may occur instead of a symbol in the identifier in a binding in a `let*` expression.
-In addition, evaluating a bare symbol is always an error.
-Instead, you must evaluate `(symbol x)`, where `x` is an arbitrary S-expression.
+Unlike the previous languages, *Crabwell* is a version of Pixley with one extra feature.
+In Crabwell, an arbitrary S-expression may occur instead of a symbol as the identifier in a binding in a `let*` expression.
+In addition, the form `(symbol x)`, where _x_ is any S-expression, evaluates to whatever _x_ is currently bound to in the environment.
+This allows arbitrary S-expressions to be used as identifiers.

+This variation was invented to overcome a limitation of Pixley, namely, that it lacks any way to create new symbols.
+This is a significant limitation for implementing program transformations which create new `let*` bindings, such as A-normalization.

+Crabwell is not a subset of Scheme, and therefore not a subset of Pixley either.
+However, Pixley is a subset of Crabwell, and there is a trivial mapping between (finite) Crabwell programs and (finite) Pixley programs -- simply rename each S-expression-based identifier to a symbol-based identifier not used elsewhere in the scope in which it resides.
+Again, Pixley per se cannot do this, because it cannot create new symbols, but a program in a language which can generate a program source text character-by-character could do so.

+And, I should note, it's not really necessary to translate Crabwell to Pixley, or even to evaluate Crabwell, to reap some benefits from it in the realm of static analysis.
+If a program translates a Pixley program to an equivalent Crabwell program, perhaps with new bindings generated in it, then proves some property of the Crabwell program, we know that property is true of the original Pixley program as well.

+`crabwell.pix` is a Crabwell interpreter written in Pixley.